 Typically, your back will crack as you roll back towards the feet.
 At the same time, it’s important to move slowly and stop immediately if there is any pain.

 Other foam roller uses

 The usefulness of foam rollers doesn’t stop at massaging or exercising.
 They can also be used for other physical goals like yoga and stretching.

-Foam rollers can also be used as yoga props for some extra balance or to allow an individual to release his or her muscles more easily than with a yoga block.
+Foam rollers make great yoga props.
+They help with extra balance and allow you to release your muscles more easily than with a yoga block.
 Two ways foam rollers can be used as yoga props include during the savasana pose and the extended triangle pose.

 One of the best core exercises is the plank, and one of the best ways to engage more core muscles with a plank is using an unstable surface like a foam roller.

-An individual can accomplish this goal in one of two ways: place one or both hands on the top of the roller or slide the roller under the toes.
-The body will have to work harder to stabilize, helping to develop a stronger core.
+You can accomplish this goal in one of two ways: place one or both hands on the top of the roller, or slide the roller under the toes.
+Your body will have to work harder to stabilize, helping to develop a stronger core.

-If using a full-sized foam roller seems too intimidating, an individual could start with using a half roller that has a flat bottom to work up to a full-sized roller.
+If using a full-sized foam roller seems too intimidating, start with a half roller that has a flat bottom and work up to a full-sized roller.

 Foam rollers are great for helping to extend stretching.
-An individual can use a foam roller to increase his or her range of motion, as is a hamstring stretch or a laterals stretch.
-In addition, foam rollers can be used to extra support as in a hip flexor stretch.
+Use a foam roller to increase your range of motion during a hamstring stretch, or a laterals stretch.
+In addition, foam rollers can be used to provide extra support in a hip flexor stretch.

 In the end, foam rollers are an excellent tool for runners.
-Depending on the needs of an individual, there are a wide variety of rollers and exercises out there to suit whatever need a person has.
+Depending on your needs, there are a wide variety of rollers and exercises out there to add diversity to your fitness routine.